trailofbits/manticore/README.md

 ### required dependencies

-- Capstone Disassembly Engine: Run `pip install -r requirements.txt`
+- Python Dependencies: Run `pip install -r requirements.txt`
+  - capstone
+  - pyelftools
 - Z3 Theorem Prover: Download the latest release for your platform from https://github.com/Z3Prover/z3/releases/latest, and place the enclosed `z3` binary in your `$PATH`.
   - Alternatively, CVC4 or Yices can be used.